shader-slang/slang-binaries/lua-modules/README.md

 That `--target-detail` and `--arch` are actually required by the `slang-util.lua` module that `slang-pack.lua` depends on.

-If the `--deps=true` command line option is set initiate downloading/update the dependencies
+If the `--deps=true` command line option is set initiate downloading/update the dependencies.

 As it currently stands the dependency file is held at the location `deps/target-deps.json`.
 Packages are download into the 'downloads' directory.
 This directory can be deleted if needs be and packages will be redownloaded on demand.